leon-thomm/Ryven/README.md

 2. the tutorials in the `docs/node_tutorials` directory
 3. a longer [guide on the website](https://ryven.org/guide#/) for details

 Ryven comes with some example nodes, but these are, indeed, just examples, and there's no guarantee that all of them will stay.
-I am planning to open a repository for maintaining particularly useful (frameworks of) nodes, but I will need contributors for that.
+I would like to open a repository for maintaining particularly useful (frameworks of) nodes, but I will need contributors for that.

 ### Installation